-Norton Rose is a Calgary-based law firm and regular supporter of our Calgary Rock for Dimes fundraiser.
+Norton Rose is a Calgary-based law firm and a past supporter of our Calgary & Toronto Rock for Dimes fundraisers.

 Oatley Vigmond represents individuals across Ontario focusing on the most severely injured including those who have suffered brain injuries.
-The firm is proud to be a long standing supporter of the March of Dimes Canada Acquired Brain Injury conference and has given over $30,000 to date.
-In 2016, Oatley Vigmond provided a $5,000 sponsorship for the 14th Annual Acquired Brain Injury Survivor Conference.
+The firm is proud to be a supporter of the March of Dimes Canada Acquired Brain Injury conference since 2015, providing $20,000 in sponsorships, including $5,000 in 2018.

 Pennzoil partnered with March of Dimes Canada to donate $65,000, which went to support a number of initiatives, including $15,000 to retrofit a vehicle for the Pennzoil Retrofit Vehicle Initiative.
 Pennzoil was also the national presenting sponsor for the Rock for Dimes fundraisers in 2012 and 2013.

 Click here to read more about the 2013 Pennzoil Retrofit Vehicle Initiative.

 Pennzoil supports March of Dimes Canada and the Rock for Dimes fundraisers through their Long Love Cars Campaign - a celebration of the love and passion people derive from the automobile.

 Permobil Canada is the Canadian division of Permobil, a Swedish-based international wheelchair and seating systems company that retails powered and manual wheelchairs, intended for both indoor and outdoor use.
 In 2018, the firm granted $30,000 towards our national Opening Doors for Accessability conference series.

 Pfizer Canada is the Canadian branch of an international pharmaceutical company.
 It has supported our Montreal Rock for Dimes fundraising event and our FICCDAT conference.